 Guiding Principles, Priorities, and Goals for FFY24-26

 In order to create a more cohesive plan at the state level, the SNAP-Ed LT is in the process of developing guiding principles, priorities, and goals for providers to inform three-year planning.
 Check back here later for completed principles, priorities, and goals.

 - Guiding Principles: While SNAP-Ed has federal-level guiding principles, the LT developed Washington state-specific values that will be the foundation of SNAP-Ed programming across three-year plans.
 All SNAP-Ed programming should be aligned with the Guiding Principles.

 - Priorities: Left intentionally broad so providers can tailor interventions to local and regional needs, the priorities identify the core work that will be done as a state to achieve the identified goals.
 The majority of SNAP-Ed programming in WA should be aligned with the Priorities, but there may be work that falls outside their scope.

 - Goals: States are required to develop goals for which they can measure the program’s impact.
 Progress on these goals is reported in each annual report.
-Informed by the SNAP-Ed Evaluation Framework, the WA SNAP-Ed LT identified four goals for FFY21-23, each with objectives that are: specific, measurable, appropriate, realistic, and time-bound (SMART).
+Informed by the SNAP-Ed Evaluation Framework, the WA SNAP-Ed LT will identified goals for FFY24-26, each with objectives that are: specific, measurable, appropriate, realistic, and time-bound (SMART).
 Because it can take a long time to impact healthy eating, active living, and PSE, you may notice that the broader goals do not change, but new benchmarks are set.
-Some new objectives have been added for FFY21-23.
 To successfully evaluate SNAP-Ed, all programming should be measured by the objectives and goals.
 Providers proposing programming that cannot be tracked through the goals and objectives should consult with their Implementing Agency to ensure work is allowable under SNAP-Ed and appropriate plans to evaluate efforts are in place.